swang6461/AISRA-Code-Log/README.md

 compensator - takes the numbers from IK_FK and compensates for difference between motor actuated and belt driven (assumes the arm being controlled is belt driven) (need to check)

-comm - ensures the arduino(s) are connected to the queen (assumes queen is laptop, later to be replaced with a raspi)
+comm - ensures the arduino(s) are connected to the queen (assumes queen is laptop, later to be replaced with a raspi).
+Communicates to the arduinos how to move to the desired location.

-arduino 1 - in charge of moving the arm (need to check)
+arduino 1 - in charge of moving the base (joint 0)

-arduino 2 - in charge of moving the base (need to check)
+arduino 2 - in charge of moving joints 1-3

+arduino 3 - in charge of powering the electromagnet on the tool changer (joint 4)